30 YEARS BUILDS INSIGHT, SKILL AND CREATIVITY

 THOROUGHNESS born of deep caring

-With a background in human resources, Leslie built a second career in law, motivated by the difference for good law can make in the lives of her clients.
-She started her legal career at the Washington State Court of Appeals, where she digested, researched and briefed more than 65 cases involving employment discrimination, personal injury, real estate and business law, taxation, criminal law, and family law, just to name a few.
+Transitioning from the corporate world, Leslie built a second career in law, motivated by the difference for good legal advocacy can make in the lives of her clients.
+She started her legal career at the Washington State Court of Appeals, where she digested, researched and briefed more than 65 cases involving family law, employment discrimination, real estate and business law, and taxation, just to name a few.

 To say Leslie is driven is to suggest that the Grand Canyon is a muddy ditch.
-She works so hard for her clients that sometimes she ends up uncovering material that surprises everyone - even her clients.
+She works so hard for her clients that sometimes she ends up uncovering information that surprises everyone - even her clients.
 Leslie's deep understanding of the law, its short-comings and its generosity, guides her work and pushes her to always look for more.
 In the courtroom, she is clear and determined.
-In settlement, she is reasoned and firm.
-The complexity of multi-million dollar trusts, businesses, and estates does not faze her and her commitment to our community is reflected in her pro bono work.
+In settlement, she is reasoned, collaborative, and firm.
+She takes the complexity of multi-million dollar trusts, businesses, and multi-country estates in stride, while she remains focused on supporting the goals of her clients.